Zanesville, Indiana

-Zanesville is a town in Allen and Wells counties in the U.S. state of Indiana, southwest of Fort Wayne.
-The population was 600 at the 2010 census.
+Zanesville is a town in Wells and Allen counties in the U.S. state of Indiana, southwest of Fort Wayne.
+The population was 580 at the 2020 Census, down from 600 at the 2010 census.

 History

 Zanesville was likely named after Zanesville, Ohio.

 A post office was established at Zanesville in 1854, and remained in operation until it was discontinued in 1964.
 However, the United States Postal Service web site does note that a post office branch is currently in operation at 10917 Washington Street in Zanesville, with an assigned ZIP Code of 46799.